 Smith's Garden Luau

-The luau starts with a trip through the families immaculate gardens, which look like an Hawaiian paradise.
+The luau starts with a trip through the family's immaculate gardens, which look like a Hawaiian paradise.

 They give you time to stroll through the grounds before dinner.